The Mycocultural Revolution, Part I: Feeding 9 Billion

 5. Gray water recycling

-6. Better tillage practice
+6. Improved tillage practices

 7. Smarter diets

+I think I have one answer to these urgent questions and it is mycoculture.
 Large scale, reliable mushroom cultivation has only been developed relatively recently in the previous 300 years.
 The cultural aspect of mushroom consumption is lagging behind plants and animals.
 Wild harvested mushrooms had been consumed seasonally in many cultures over time.
 It is still thought of as a seasonal crop even when mushrooms are now harvested year round.
 Mushroom cultivation answers many of the propositions, bridging the artificial divide between production agriculture and environmental conservation.
 I will put forth an outline of how mushroom cultivation will provide answers to these difficult questions in my next blog installment.